eclab/grains/lfo/README.md

 ## Sample and Hold

 Track and Hold can be converted to a SAMPLE AND HOLD.
 Here, every time you send a TRIGGER to DIGITAL OUT, the LFO will sample its current wave value and only output that until you send the next trigger.
-Note that SAMPLE_AND_HOLD automatically turns on BACKGROUND.
-To turn on Sample and hold, uncomment a specific #define in the code.
+Note that SAMPLE AND HOLD automatically turns on BACKGROUND (see Track And Hold above).
+To turn on Sample and Hold, uncomment a specific #define in the code.

 Note that this is *not* a Random Sample and Hold.
 It's just doing sample and hold on the underlying LFO wave.
 For a random sample and hold, try my firmware STOCHASTIC.